Version 3.3.1 updated updated Sep 24, 2018.

 - Openings in compartments for dropping bits in.

-- Support for easily surpassing individual walls from the generated structure.
+- Support for easily surpassing individual walls from the generated structure for larger compartments.

 - More complex box generation with multimedia sizes of compartments.